 As Robling notes on his LinkedIn profile: “I am a Franklin for all seasons and all reasons.”
 In his role as a historic interpreter, Robling provides educational programming, corporate meet and greets, and convention and conference welcoming addresses.
 He works for Historic Philadelphia Incorporated, Tippler’s Colonial Pub Crawl, and has even officiated a pirate wedding (yes, you read that correctly).
 His goals as Franklin are to educate, engage, and entertain.

-In light of Ben Franklin’s 311th birthday earlier this week (Jan.
+In light of Ben Franklin’s 312th birthday (Jan.
 17), Philly Happening caught up with Robling to get the dish on how he came to be Ben Franklin, how he prepared for the part, and what he loves about his craft.

 P.H.: Tell us how you became Ben Franklin.